 Designed to meet the varying needs of learners, this course is tailored to improve reading and writing skills in preparation for standardized assessments.
-Upon successfully passing a state approved assessment, students
+Upon successfully passing a state approved assessment, students may request a transfer out of this course.
+Students who have not successfully passed a state approved assessment second semester will begin the State Portfolio Appeals Process.

-- Meaningful, relevant daily writing activities that require them to build writing stamina, organize their writing, focus on task and audience, and infuse voice - Modes of writing include narrative/memoir, argumentative, literary analysis, expository with an emphasis on writing to sources using textual evidence - Close reading of various text types - One on one conferencing, targeted small group instruction, and independent practice - Flexible pacing and instructional scaffolds to support student success on standardized assessments to meet graduation requirements
+Meaningful, relevant daily writing activities that require them to build writing stamina, organize their writing, focus on task and audience, and infuse voice

+- Modes of writing include: narrative/memoir, argumentative, literary analysis, expository with an emphasis on writing to sources using textual evidence - Close reading of various text types - One on one conferencing, targeted small group instruction, and independent practice - Flexible pacing and instructional scaffolds to support student success on standardized assessments to meet graduation requirements